ahmillect/Vekelz/README.md

 ## Tests 🧪

 - Testing was done using `Postman` on every API end-point.
-- For a `Postman` test-drived version of this project, clone the branch named `postman` instead of `master`.
+- For a `Postman` test-driven version of this project, clone the branch named `postman` instead of `master`.

 ## Optimizations :broom: